KalenWessel/lockandkey/README.md

 Originally forked from [raudette/lockandkey](https://github.com/raudette/lockandkey) This project was created to solve a technoligical shortcoming in my current apartment.
 At least in my building the buzzer system is only designed to ring phones directly connected to a phonejack in the unit.
 This isn't ideal since I may not always be home when I want to let someone into my building.

 ## How does it work?
 A Raspberry Pi runs a nodejs application backed by a mongo databases for persistent data.
 The TFM-561U USB modem (56k dial up sounds anyone?) handles passing the call along to the Raspberry Pi so we can determine what we want to do with it.
 If a guest has the necessary login credentials they can visit my login portal.
 On successful authentication the user is redirected to a page which tells them they have **_xx_** number of minutes to buzz in before the system will lock them out again.
+The admin is also sent an email letting them know which user has just logged in.

 When the app notices a succesful login it handles a few things:
 1. Sets the usesrs `LOCK` flag to `False`